ponylang/rfcs/text/0000-sort-by.md

 # Motivation

-- Sort is not beginner friendly.
+- Sort is not beginner friendly，The generic parameter of sort requires the implementation of the A interface.`SortBy` allows any type.
-- Sort requires the implementation of the `Comparable interface`, if the existing type does not implement this interface will be helpless.
+- If the existing type does not implement `Comparable` interface will be helpless. sort solves this problem by injecting a lambda.

 # Detailed design

-- `SortBy` has the same interface as `Sort`, but `SortBy` use any type as the key.
+- `SortBy` has the same interface as `Sort`.
 - `SortBy` uses a `lambda` as the hash evaluation method instead of `interface Comparable`.

 ```pony